The Reading Culture

 Neal Shusterman

-Neal Shusterman is best known for his "Unwind Dystology" series, his Prinz winning "Scythe" trilogy, and "Challenger Deep," which won the National Book Award for Young People's Literature in 2015.
+Neal Shusterman is best known for his "Unwind Dystology" series, his Printz winning "Scythe" trilogy, and "Challenger Deep," which won the National Book Award for Young People's Literature in 2015.
 In this episode, he shares how getting immersed in his favorite fictional worlds inspired him to create some of his own, he’ll talk about how and why he prioritizes characters to enhance immersion, and how seriously he takes sticking to the rules of his world.

 Listen Now